Douglas Henshall: 2010s

-He went on to appear in another ITV1 show, Collision, in which he played the investigating officer of a multiple car crash.
+He went on to appear in another ITV1 show, Collision, in which he played the investigating officer of a multi-vehicle car crash.
 In 2010, Douglas starred in a BBC1 drama called The Silence.
-He appeared in Series 5 of Lewis in the episode "The Mind Has Mountains" and as Cradoc in The Eagle (2011).
+He appeared in series 5 of Lewis in the episode "The Mind Has Mountains" and as Cradoc in The Eagle (2011).

 In summer 2011, Henshall starred in Harold Pinter's Betrayal at the Comedy Theatre in London's West End playing the lover of Emma, played by Kristin Scott Thomas.
 Her husband was played by Ben Miles and the revival was brought to life by director Ian Rickson.
 In autumn 2012, he appeared as Oliver Cromwell in the premiere of the new play 55 Days.

 In 2012, he starred as Augustus Cribben in The Secret of Crickley Hall, and in the ITV television film of Ian Rankin's novel Doors Open.

 In 2013, Henshall starred as Detective Inspector Jimmy Pérez in the BBC drama Shetland filmed in Lerwick and Glasgow.
 The story was based on Ann Cleeves' Shetland crime novel Red Bones.
 A second series of six episodes consisted of three, two-part, stories based on Cleeve's Raven Black, Dead Water and Blue Lightning.
 It screened in the UK in March and April 2014.
 A further series was filmed in 2015, screening on BBC1 in the UK during January and February 2016.
 Henshall won the Bafta Scotland best television actor award in 2016 for his work in the series and the show won the best television drama.

 In 2015, Henshall starred as Taran MacQuarrie in the TV series Outlander.

-In 2016, he starred in the Scottish three-part television drama series In Plain Sight as the detective William Muncie, who pursued serial murderer Peter Manuel to his conviction and ultimate execution by hanging.
+In 2016, he starred in the Scottish three-part television drama series In Plain Sight as detective William Muncie, who pursued serial murderer Peter Manuel to his conviction and ultimate execution by hanging.

 Henshall starred in the film Iona, written and directed by Scott Graham, which opened in March 2016.
 It is the story of a mother who burns her car and takes her teenage son on a ferry to the island she was named after.
-In 2019 he appeared as antiquarian book dealer Adam Snow in Susan Hill's Ghost Story - The Small Hand (Channel 5 TV).
+In 2019 he appeared as antiquarian book dealer Adam Snow in Susan Hill's ghost story The Small Hand (Channel 5 TV).

+2020s

+Henshall left the series Shetland in June 2022 and acted in the series Who Is Erin Carter? shown on Netflix, in the series Murder is Easy on BBC and in the series The Darkness.